facelessuser/wcmatch/docs/src/markdown/fnmatch.md

 #### fnmatch.BRACE

 `BRACE` enables Bash style brace expansion: `a{b,{c,d}}` --> `ab ac ad`.
 Brace expansion is applied before anything else.
-When applied a pattern will be expanded into multiple patterns.
+When applied, a pattern will be expanded into multiple patterns.
 Each pattern will then be parsed separately.

 For simple patterns, it may make more sense to use [`EXTMATCH`](#fnmatchextmatch) as it will be more efficient as it won't spawn multiple patterns that need to be separately parsed.
 A pattern such as `{1..100}` would generate one hundred patterns that will all get individually parsed.
 But when needed, this feature can be quite useful.